marionlo/100-days-of-code/README.md

 ### Day 62: December 10, 2018
 **Today's Progress**: I was not convinced about the color palette I was using for my Portfolio, so I decided to refresh it a little bit.
 Seems better to me now.
 I also added the 4th project on my Projects section.
 Tomorrow I'll check how to add cool scrolling animations (without any library)

+### Day 63: December 11, 2018
+**Today's Progress**: So today I've cleaned a little bit my code, mainly to remove the javascript from the HTML.
+I also check how to do the slide-in effects, I think the best way would be with a library in the end.
+Tried Animate on scroll but has some trouble to make it work on my website :)